Ziad Hawat

-Biography
+Ziad Hawat (زياد الحواط; born February 23, 1977) is a Lebanese politician and MP of the Lebanese Forces since 2018, who became the youngest mayor of Byblos.
+He initiated a €40 million project with partial Italian funding to fix the sewage system of multiple cities.
+Whilst he was mayor, Bybols was selected as a member of the top 100 resilient cities program of the Rockefeller Foundation.
+As mayor, a major park was built as well as restoration projects carried out in Byblos.

+Early life

 Ziad was born in Byblos, Lebanon which is considered the oldest inhabited city in the world, to parents Halim Hawat and May Abi Saab originally from Mazraat Bani Saab (Bcharri).
 He grew up in the city with his brother, Nabil and sister Zeina.

+Education

-Ziad graduated from College des Freres Maristes and went on to major in Business Administration at (USEK) the Holy Spirit University of Kaslik.
+Ziad graduated from College des Freres Maristes and went on to major in Business Administration at the Holy Spirit University of Kaslik (USEK).
 After his graduation in 1998, he went on to work with his father in the family business, Hawat Trading, a wood products importer and exporter in Lebanon and the Middle East.

-A few years into his work, he travelled to Iraq and Saudi Arabia.
-He then started mapping out a plan for him to be more involved in the public sector.
+Career

 At the age of 33, Ziad submitted his name to run for Mayor of Byblos.
 In May 2010, the elections came to an end and Ziad Hawat was elected as President of the Municipality of Byblos, gaining the highest number of votes in the history of Byblos's municipal elections.
 In 2010 he was sworn in as mayor of Byblos.

 In the year 2009, he married Miss Carine Abou Khaled with 3 children, Halim, Maria and Sophia.
 In 2013, Ziad Hawat was awarded the “Golden Medal of Merit” from the United Nations World Tourism Organization for outstanding achievements, with a certificate of distinction for Byblos as Best Arab Tourist City for the year 2013.

 In March 2013, Hawat joined forces with local and international collaborators and implemented a waste sorting scheme to preserve the city’s environment and safeguard it from pollution.
 Taking it a step further, In March 2014, Hawat launched a €40 million project, partially financed by the republic of Italy, and aims at establishing a sewage system that covers the cities of Byblos, Amsheet, Blat, Edde, Kfarmashoun, Jeddayel and Hosryael.